pyhys/minimalmodbus/trunk/README.txt

     A serial protocol that uses binary representation of the data. **Supported by this software**.

 Modbus ASCII
-    A serial protocol that uses ASCII representation of the data.
-Not supported by this software.
+    A serial protocol that uses ASCII representation of the data. **Supported by this software**.

 Modbus TCP/IP and variants
     A protocol for communication over TCP/IP networks.
-Not supported by this software.
+Not supported by this software, consider donating some Modbus TCP equipment.

 For full documentation on the Modbus protocol, see `www.modbus.com <http://www.modbus.com/>`_.